 Successful completion of this course will be measured through class participation and performance, written and verbal critiques, cooperative learning, leadership capabilities, studio responsibilities, quizzes, tests, and a final portfolio submission.

-This course can be counted in fulfillment of the state mandated five (5) credits of Visual and Performing Arts and/or in partial fulfillment of the 130 total credits required for graduation.
+This course can be counted in fulfillment of the state mandated two and a half (2.5) credits of Visual and Performing Arts and/or in partial fulfillment of the 130 total credits required for graduation.